Judge rules Seattle homeless man’s truck is a home

 The decision also spotlights the city’s haphazard way of addressing the large number of homeless people sleeping in their vehicles.

-There is only one remaining vehicle safe zone in Seattle, at Second Avenue South and South Spokane Street, which the city plans to shut down by April 30.
+There is only one remaining vehicle safe zone in Seattle, at Second Avenue South and South Spokane Street, which the city hopes to shut down by April 30, although that date is not definite.
 Parking enforcement officials work with the Interfaith Task Force on Homelessness to help verify that people like Long actually live in their vehicles, so they don’t face hefty fines.

 But it is a patchwork approach, Rankin said, that “just hurts people and creates greater resistance to recovering from poverty and homelessness.”

-Today, Long is living in a different truck that a friend loaned him, a 1982 Chevy with 487,000 miles.
-It runs well, so he can move around as necessary.
+Today, Long is living in a truck that a friend loaned him, a 1982 Chevy with 487,000 miles.
+It runs well, so he can move as necessary.

 The old GMC has been parked the last five weeks on a side street in White Center; he does not have money to get it working again.